pydata/numexpr/ANNOUNCE.rst

 =========================
-Announcing NumExpr 2.12.0
+Announcing NumExpr 2.12.1
 =========================

 Hi everyone,

-NumExpr 2.12.0 comes with new isnan/isfinite/isinf functions.
-Most importantly, we have added instructions for adding new functions to the virtual machine.
-See ADDFUNCS.rst for more details.
+NumExpr 2.12.1 allows isnan/isfinite/isinf functions to be used with complex.
+Also, OneAPI MKL has been fixed.
 Thanks to Luke Shaw for these contributions.

 Project documentation is available at:

 http://numexpr.readthedocs.io/

-Changes from 2.11.0 to 2.12.0
+Changes from 2.12.0 to 2.12.1
 -----------------------------

-* Added isnan/isfinite/isinf functions.
+* Added complex counterparts for isnan/isfinite/isinf functions.
   Thanks to Luke Shaw.

-* New instructions for adding new functions to the virtual machine.
+* Updated documentation for the new functions and instructions for adding new functions to the virtual machine.
-  They are available at ADDFUNCS.rst.
 Thanks to Luke Shaw.

-* We are distributing binary wheels for Python 3.14 and 3.14t now.

-* We are distributing musllinux wheels too!
-Thanks to Clément Robert.
+* Fixed MKL support; it was broken in 2.12.0.
+Thanks to Christoph Gohlke for reporting the issue.

 What's Numexpr?
 ---------------